pelme/htpy/docs/README.md

 [Common patterns](https://htpy.dev/common-patterns/) can give you some ideas that you can build upon yourself.

+## The syntax
+Child elements are specified using the `[]` syntax.
+This may look strange at first but it has some nice benefits.
+This clearly separates attributes from children elements and makes the code more readable.
+It is implemented using the `__getitem__` method, just like lists or dicts.

 ## Installation

 [htpy is available on PyPI](https://pypi.org/project/htpy/).
 You may install the latest version using pip: